airflow2010/GOODMUSIC/README.md

 pip install -r requirements.txt
 ```

+### Cloud Services

+Even when run locally, some components of the software are consumed from the cloud.
+Those have to be set up before starting the application.

+#### Google Cloud

+If you don't have yet a Google account, you have to set one up.
+Browse to [Google Cloud Console](https://console.cloud.google.com/) and create a new project.

+##### Firestore Database

+The application uses Firestore as the database.
+It's free for our usecase (the free tier gives enough allowance).
+You have to enable the services however for your project.
+Search for "firestore" and enable it.

+##### YouTube Data API v3

+We pull metadata from the YouTube API, which is why you have to enable it as well.

+Usage of this API is free, but note that you might run into quota limits of the API.
+This is especially true for playlist export, which consumes a lot of quota.
+In this case, you have to run the export several times over the course of several days.
+The application will continue export of playlists where it left.

+##### Google Cloud Run

+This component of the Google Cloud suite is needed only if you want to run this application completely in the cloud.
+After successful test of the functionality locally, you can run the script update-google-cloud-run.sh and the application will be uploaded into the Google Cloud and be available there to be spun up on demand if you use the app.
+Because of this concept, the costs of this service are ridiculously low (in the range of cents, less then 1 EUR/USD).

+##### Gemini API

+The API for the AI functions from Google is available in the Cloud Console as well.
+But the cheaper option is to create an API-key at [Google AI Studio](https://aistudio.google.com/) and use that.
+If you do it this way, you will get a certain quota of free API calls, only after depleting the free quota you will start paying for API calls.
+Costs for this API will only occur during ingesting (inserting) of new musicvideos into the collection).
+During rating/playing phase, no AI API calls will be made.
+When ingesting new videos, costs are depending on what model you choose.
+Right now I recommend gemini-3-flash-preview (default setting), which is fast and quite cheap.
+However if you ingest hundreds of even more videos into the database, in will cost several EUR/USD.

+It is highly recommended to set up a budget within Google Cloud Console to limit the maximum amount of costs.

 ### Authenticate

 - Google Cloud (Firestore/Vertex): `gcloud auth application-default login`
 - YouTube Data API: first run of the playlist or scrape scripts opens a browser OAuth flow; `token.pickle` will be written next to the scripts.
 - Set your project ID for the UI (and for scraping if you want to override ADC):